 Preparing a building for re-entry after a pandemic requires careful consideration and preparation of aspects that impact health and well-being of occupants.
 In a time of pandemic, this preparation includes but goes beyond traditional pre-return building risk assessments.
-Below are five things facility managers need to consider in their planning for employees re-entering the workplace in a post-COVID world:
+Below are five things facility managers need to consider in their planning for employees re-entering the workplace in a post-pandemic world:

 1. SOCIAL DISTANCING AND DENSITY